DecisiveAI/staging-mdai-docs-v2/content/about-mydecisive/solutions.md

 ### Dynamic Trace Triggers

 Capturing all trace data with zero sampling and streamed to low-cost storage is at the heart of MDAI’s Dynamic Trace Triggers solution.
 MDAI’s Smart Telemetry Hub uses OpenTelemetry (OTel) to capture every span between all services.
-The hub stores all span data in low-cost cloud storage and sends a subset to your current observability tools.
-At the same time, the hub maintains a set of business data that enables IT teams to further analyze what is normal during the course of business operations.
+The Smart Telemetry Hub stores all span data in low-cost cloud storage and sends a subset to your current observability tools.
+At the same time, it maintains a set of business data that enables IT teams to further analyze what is normal during the course of business operations.

-For example, ecommerce organizations that use the Smart Telemetry Hub allows them to store traces that track things like the highest product searches.
+For example, ecommerce organizations that use the Smart Telemetry Hub allows them to store traces that track customer activities including the highest product searches.
 Dynamic Trace Triggers allow them to easily spot products that aren't getting attention based on the trace data.
 For healthcare providers, Dynamic Trace Triggers can flag unusual billing amounts or codes.
-Teams can access the traces where these odd transactions happened, making it easy to investigate.
+As a result, teams can access the traces where these odd transactions happened, making it easy to investigate.

 Unlike other systems that only look at a small sample of data, the Smart Telemetry Hub’s Dynamic Trace Triggers captures all traces and empowers teams to analyze everything.
-As a result, IT teams can spot unusual patterns or behaviors, alerting you to potential issues in your business operations and automatically trigger workflows that enable teams to take action.
+As a result, IT teams can spot unusual patterns or behaviors, alerting to potential issues in  business operations and automatically trigger workflows that enable teams to take action.

 ### What MyDecisive Delivers